What Makes a Great Email Marketing Analytics Report

 Open Rate

-This metric is useful to monitor how many subscribers opened your client’s emails.
-Open rate is also good indicator of how well certain subject lines and snippets performed, which is important to note for future email marketing campaigns.
+This metric is useful to monitor the number of emails opened (which is usually expressed as a percentage of the total number of emails sent).
+Open rate is also good indicator of whether you create a compelling subject line or snippet, which is important to note for future email campaigns.

 Unsubscribe Rate

-Similar to bounce rate, unsubscribes are not something you’d necessarily like to see, but it’s also expected to some degree.
+Similar to bounce rate, an unsubscribe rate are not something you’d necessarily like to see after you've sent an email campaign, but it’s also expected to some degree.

-Whatever the reason, keep an eye out for a rising number of unsubscribes and any trends for why it’s happening.
-It may point to a bigger issue, such as correcting any errors in email list segmentation or creating content that aligns more with your client’s target audience.
+Whatever the reason, keep an eye out for a rising unsubscribe rate and any upticks in spam complaints.
+It may point to a bigger issue, such as correcting any errors in email list segmentation, using different subject lines, and creating content that aligns more with your client’s target audience.

 3. Create Relevant and Applicable Email Marketing Content

-Increase the likelihood of favorable email marketing analytics by creating exceptional, high-value content.
+Increase the likelihood of favorable email marketing metrics by creating exceptional, high-value content with an accurate subject line.
 Use targeted, personalized messaging where possible and speak directly to your client’s experience.
 That way, your client’s emails will resonate more and hopefully result in subscriber action.

 Email Personalization Example

-And don’t forget to factor in other elements of email marketing success, such as adopting an easily scrollable format, optimizing visual appeal, and having appropriate calls to action.
+And don’t forget to factor in other elements of email marketing success, such as adopting an easily scrollable format, using a relevant subject line, optimizing visual appeal, and having appropriate calls to action.

 The key is consistently delivering content that matters to your audience.
-This often means your content needs to be valuable to the individual requiring considering how to personalize your email marketing. –Seth Giammanco
+This often means your email campaign content needs to be valuable to the individual.
+So also consider personalizing their email marketing experience.

 8 Strategies to Manage Email Marketing Analytics Reporting With Minimal Effort